Skip to content

 You can pass a third, optional, parameter to change the batch size (default: 1000).
 We recommend keeping this number as low as possible to avoid blocking the event loop.
 The batchSize refers to the maximum number of insert operations to perform before yielding the event loop.

-await insertMultiple(movieDB, docs, 500);
+insertMultiple(movieDB, docs, 500);

 Validation rules